 “5G will be the key to creating new user experiences that are more vivid and dynamic than ever before,” said Paul Kyungwhoon Cheun, Executive Vice President and Head of Networks Business at Samsung Electronics.
 “We will continue collaborating with partners like KDDI to establish many more exciting 5G use cases that improve people’s lives.”

-Large files were transmitted successfully without interruption during the demostration which was held on November 21 till December 12 2018.
+Large files were transmitted successfully without interruption during the demonstration, which was held from the 21st of November till the 12th of December, 2018.

-Samsung also, today tease announcing the Galaxy S10 family on the 20th of February 2019 with atleast one of the S10 siblings rumored to feature 5G technology
+Samsung has also teased the upcoming Galaxy S10 family which will launch on the 20th of February 2019 with at least one of the S10 siblings rumored to feature 5G technology